AWS Client VPN shows a TLS handshake error. I want to check the expired endpoint certificates and then replace them.

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-When the VPN Client endpoint certificates expire, the secure TLS session doesn't agree with the endpoint and the client can't establish a connection.
+When the VPN Client endpoint certificates expire, the secure TLS session doesn't agree with the endpoint, and the client can't establish a connection.
 Client VPN then shows a TLS handshake error.

-Identify the endpoint certificates that are expired
+Identify the expired endpoint certificates

 Recreate the new certificates